yamin-shihab/study-notes/grade_8/social_studies.md

 # Social Studies 8

 Seems to be more thinking than memorizing compared to grade 7 social studies.
+Note from the future: this was very false.
+And also as a quick precursor:
+* Worldview is how you view the world, and it's pervasive.
+  * Different groups of people share different or similar world views.
+* A worldview is not a point of view, as a point of view is the way an individual sees things.
+* A worldview is not a perspective, as a perspective is the way a group sees things.
+* Worldviews are both of these and more.
+They ask the following questions:
+  * How do geographical factors such as climate and location affect people?
+  * In what terms does a society view time?
+  * What roles are available to individuals in a society?
+Who holds power and how is it maintained?
+Are certain benefits available to some people but not others?
+  * How do people in a society act toward each other and to other societies?
+  * What beliefs do people hold about life, death, and their environment?
+  * Who controls resources?
+What should be produced?
+How will it be produced?
+Who gets it?
+How is it distributed and protected?
+  * How do people develop knowledge?
+What ways of knowing are accepted?
+Who has access to knowledge?
+How is it valued?
+Where does it reside?

 ## Chapter 1

-* During the middle ages, much of European society was organized in a system called feudalism: a hierarchy in which different people ranked differently from each other based off of their importance.
+* During the Middle Ages, much of European society was organized in a system called feudalism: a hierarchy in which different people ranked differently from each other based off of their importance.
   * People were born into their level, and were expected to stay at that level.
   * Nobles and knights swore oaths of allegiance (loyalty) to the king.
 In return, they got land.
   * Barons, bishops, and other members of the Church held lots of power and land, as religion was a very important part of people's lives.